Strong Approximation for the Relative Character Variety of the Four-Times Punctured Sphere: Analysis of the Conic Sections

 As in \cite{BGS} and \cite{LT}, we begin with a study of the orbit of a point $(x, y, z)$ of $\mathcal{S}_{A, B, C, D}$ under the group generated by two of the Vieta involutions, say $V_i$ and $V_j$.
 We start with the following basic observation (cf. the discussion in \cite{LT} following lemma 13).

-\begin{lemma} Let $H$ be the subgraph of $G$ whose vertices are those in the orbit of a single point $(x, y, z)$ under the group generated by $V_i$ and $V_j$, and whose edges are those between the given vertices and colored with color $i$ or color $j$.
-Then $H$ is either a cycle of even order or a path with a self-loop on each end. \end{lemma} \begin{proof} As $H$ is of finite order, connected, and the degree of any vertex without a loop attached is two, $H$ can only be a cycle or a path with a self-loop on each end.
-If $H$ is a cycle, then it has an equal number of vertices and edges; as it admits a two-edge-coloring (by the colors $i$ and $j$) it must have evenly many edges, and thus evenly many vertices. \end{proof}
+\begin{lemma} Let $G_{ij}$ be the subgraph of $G$ whose vertices are those in the orbit of a single point $(x, y, z)$ under the group generated by $V_i$ and $V_j$, and whose edges are those between the given vertices and colored with color $i$ or color $j$.
+Then $G_{ij}$ is either a cycle of even order or a line segment with a self-loop on each end. \end{lemma} \begin{proof} As $G_{ij}$ is of finite order, connected, and the degree of any vertex without a loop attached is two, $G_{ij}$ can only be a cycle or a line segment with a self-loop on each end.
+If $G_{ij}$ is a cycle, then it has an equal number of vertices and edges; as it admits a two-edge-coloring (by the colors $i$ and $j$) it must have an even number of edges, and thus an even number of vertices. \end{proof}

 Our argument will proceed by studying the action of the iterates of maps of the form $V_i\circ V_j$ for $i\neq j$, which may be interpreted as the maps on the surface $\mathcal{S}_{A, B, C, D}$ induced by \textit{Dehn twists} of the four-times punctured sphere.
-These maps play a similar role in our analysis to the \textit{rotations} in \cite{BGS}, which also arise from Dehn twists, and which are square roots of the maps considered in this paper.
+These maps play a similar role in our analysis to the \textit{rotations} in \cite{BGS}, which also arise from Dehn twists, and which are, in the symmetric Markoff setting, square roots of the maps considered in this paper.
 In our setting, as $\mathcal{S}_{A, B, C, D}$ is typically not symmetric under the interchange of the variables, we generally do not have access to such a square root, which will be a source of some complications in what follows.
 The following lemma relates the orbit of $(x, y, z)$ under the group generated by $V_i$ and $V_j$ to that under the iterates of the map $V_i\circ V_j$:

-\begin{lemma} Let $H$ be the subgraph of $G$ whose vertices are those in the orbit of a single point $(x, y, z)$ under the group generated by $V_i$ and $V_j$.
-If $H$ is a line with a self-loop on each end, then $V_i \circ V_j$ acts transitively on the vertices of $H$.
-If $H$ is a cycle, then the vertices of $H$ form two orbits under $V_i\circ V_j$. \end{lemma} \begin{proof} Suppose first that $H$ is a cycle.
-By Lemma \ref{twoColoredOrbits}, $H$, must have even order, and the result follows immediately as $V_i\circ V_j$ rotates the cycle by two steps.
+\begin{lemma} Let $G_{ij}$ be the subgraph of $G$ whose vertices are those in the orbit of a single point $(x, y, z)$ under the group generated by $V_i$ and $V_j$.
+If $G_{ij}$ is a line with a self-loop on each end, then $V_i \circ V_j$ acts transitively on the vertices of $G_{ij}$.
+If $G_{ij}$ is a cycle, then the vertices of $G_{ij}$ form two orbits under $V_i\circ V_j$. \end{lemma} \begin{proof} Suppose first that $G_{ij}$ is a cycle.
+By Lemma \ref{twoColoredOrbits}, $G_{ij}$ must have even order, and the result follows immediately as $V_i\circ V_j$ rotates the cycle by two steps.